rumblesan/improviz/README.md

 ## Community

-If you find bugs, need help setting things up, are unsure where to begin, or just want to share what you've made, then there is an Improviz channel on the *TOPLAP live coding* discord.
-Feel free to get in contact to get an invite.
+If you find bugs, need help setting things up, are unsure where to begin, or just want to share what you've made, then there is an Improviz channel on the [*TOPLAP live coding* discord](https://discord.gg/mhjekDKXXg).

 ## Browser Version